 The best thing you can do to prevent joint pain is keep your cat at a healthy weight.
 Even one extra pound can put unnecessary strain on joints.

 And while you’re researching nutrition, don’t forget that exercise is an essential part of maintaining a healthy weight.
-Your senior cat might not be as playful as they used to be, but it’s still important for them to burn calories through light exercise.
+Your senior cat might not be as playful as they used to be, but it’s still crucial for them to burn calories through light exercise.

 3. Boredom